tomcohen13/AI-Squid-Game/README.md

 ### 2.5 Things to think about
 1. You have five seconds to both move and throw the trap.
 Decide how much to allocate for each (you may want to test this!)
 2. You are only provided with a "dumb" player to play against.
-To test your player, you might want to create more sophisticated Opponents.
-No need to be extra creative here - as you're coding and improving your Player, export your code into an `Opponent_[indicative description].py` file and place it in the folder `players`.
-Then, you'll be able to import that AI player (e.g., `from players.Opponent_minimax_no_pruning import PlayerAI as Opponent`) into `Game.py` and make it the opponent.
+To test your player, you should create more sophisticated Opponents.
+No need to be extra creative here - as you're coding and improving your Player, export your code into an `Opponent_[indicative description].py` file and place it in the folder `test_players`.
+Then, you'll be able to import that AI player (e.g., `from test_players.Opponent_minimax_no_pruning import PlayerAI as Opponent`) into `Game.py` and make it the opponent.
 That will help you prepare for other people's players!
-3. Limit both your search *breadth* (i.e., what is the scope of cells you're checking given Player's/Opponent's position) and depth (recall Iterative Deepening) to make sure you're covering as much as possible given the time constraint!!!
+3. Limit both your search *breadth* (i.e., what is the scope of cells you're checking given Player's/Opponent's position) and depth to make sure you're covering as much as possible given the time constraint!!!

 ## 3. Using the Skeleton Code
 The  skeleton  code  includes  the  following  files.
 Note  that  you  will  only  be  working  in one of  them,  and  the  rest are read-only: